laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 baseline data, and finally recombine the filtered periodic component with the smooth component to generate the filtered map.
 NB: the moisan2011 python package must be installed explicitly.

-The data are read from a matlab format file from the *data* subdirectory, the results are written to the *output* subdirectory.

 Calling the script: *transient_grating_artifact_filter(fname, λ0_pump, artifact_extent_λ, artifact_extent_t, threshold_ellipse, threshold_cutout, filter_fill_ellipse)*

+The data are read from a Matlab format file from the *data* subdirectory, the results are written to the *output* subdirectory.

 Function parameters:

-- *fname*: matlab input file in the *data* subdirectory containing the following arrays:
+- *fname*: Matlab input file in the *data* subdirectory containing the following arrays:
   - *Data*: *nλ* x *nt* spectroscopy measurements (arbitrary units)
   - *Wavelength*: *nλ* wavelength samples (nm)
   - *Time*: *nt* time samples (ps)